Managing Anxiety

 According to polyvagal theory, there are three rather than two primary nervous system states.
 One system (rest and digest) is about safety, the green or the safe zone, associated with social engagement, compassion, clear thinking, calmness, and regulation of the body.
 This system is the foundation for mental and physical health; it is where we want to stay.
 A second system, the yellow zone, is the traditional sympathetic response, which is associated with fight-flight, panic, restlessness, reactive, rage, and anxiety.
 This system activates when we feel threatened.
 A third system, the red zone, is a shutdown or dissociative state involving blacking out, numbing, hopelessness, helplessness, and inability to engage socially.
 This third system helps us cope when we feel severe danger or are in a life-threatening crisis.
 Sympathetic arousal and vagus nerve shutdown (and possibly two other systems, fawning and appeasement) are natural defense strategies when we feel threatened.
 We respond automatically and viscerally (according to Dr. Porges, neuroceptively) before we are consciously aware.
 These systems take over depending on our perception of safety or threat, regardless of whether there is any real threat.
 One of these systems is always primarily in control, depending on what is happening, and the other two systems provide background support.
 When we are in the green zone, we are more capable of learning new skills, remembering, and interacting with others; the yellow or red zones take over when we are stressed or overwhelmed.

 We need all three of these systems to survive, but it is more difficult to shift back into the green or safe system after the red system is activated.
 Being aware of these systems helps us understand what is happening inside.
 Getting stuck in the yellow or red systems is highly uncomfortable and creates a need for relief.
 Many people try to cope with these nervous system states by turning to addictive behaviors like drugs, overeating, overspending, relationship dependencies, porn or sexual addictions, or obsessive ruminations and unhealthy thinking patterns.
-Understanding how the nervous system works helps us create a space to avoid these unhealthy patterns and learn better coping skills.
+Understanding how the nervous system works helps us create a safe space where we can learn coping skills that help us avoid these unhealthy coping patterns.

 How Anxiety Disorders Develop

 Chronic or high levels of anxiety can lead to an anxiety disorder.
-Healthy pathways or circuits in the brain designed to help us manage danger (yellow and red systems) become more easily triggered when activated frequently.
+Healthy pathways or circuits in the brain designed to help us manage danger (yellow and red systems) become more easily triggered and activated frequently.
+Anxiety becomes wired into your brain, and learning about quick fixes, developing cognitive strategies, or taking medication may help, but they won’t unwire it.

 The brain changes and adapts or learns in response to our experiences.
 When you experience extreme stress, high anxiety, or a panic attack, the way neurons communicate in the brain is altered.
 Circuits that are part of our natural defense system, which are activated often, become stronger and more easily triggered going forward.
-The more they are triggered, the stronger they become, and the more quickly they are triggered.
+The more they are triggered, the stronger they become, and they are more easily triggered.
 In this way, structures and networks in the brain strengthen just like muscles in the body strengthen when used often.
-This “anxiety disorder” becomes a very real physical condition of the brain and the body that can be difficult to correct.
+This “anxiety disorder” becomes a very real physical condition of the brain and the body, and it can be difficult to correct.

 Common Anxiety Disorders: